madison-freeman/SARS-CoV-2-spike-protein-visualization/3D-SARS-CoV-2-Protein-Visualization-With-Biopython-main/README.md

 ![image1](https://raw.githubusercontent.com/madison-freeman/SARS-CoV-2-spike-protein-visualization/master/3D-SARS-CoV-2-Protein-Visualization-With-Biopython-main/Data%20%26%20Images/1.png)

 The above visualization depicts the SARS CoV-19 protein 6YYT.
 This representation is what is called "cartoon format" or "ribbon diagram" and often used as a model for publication purposes.
-Here, the two helical stands in blue form the DNA strands of the protein.
+Here, the alpha-helical protein can be described as having many long-range contacts.
+The two helical stands in blue form the DNA strands of the protein.

 ![image2](https://raw.githubusercontent.com/madison-freeman/SARS-CoV-2-spike-protein-visualization/master/3D-SARS-CoV-2-Protein-Visualization-With-Biopython-main/Data%20%26%20Images/2.png)

 This is the true representation of how the SARS-CoV-19 protein would look like in a biological system.
-In order for researchers to study complex molecules, the cartoon format of the protein has been converted into what is known as a "surface format" or "surface diagram".
-The alpha-helical protein can be described as having many long-range contacts.
+In order for researchers to study complex molecules, the cartoon format of the protein must be converted into what is known as a "surface format" or "surface diagram".

 ![image3](https://raw.githubusercontent.com/madison-freeman/SARS-CoV-2-spike-protein-visualization/master/3D-SARS-CoV-2-Protein-Visualization-With-Biopython-main/Data%20%26%20Images/3.png)